DFE-Digital/govuk-moodle-assessment-activity/README.md

 Requirements are guided by the Social Work Practice Development Programme (SWPDP) and are subject to ongoing enhancement through a User-Centred Design (UCD) approach.

-**The Assessment activity module plugin has been created to run within a standard Moodle v4.5.5 installation.**
+**The Assessment activity module plugin has been created to run within a standard Moodle v4.5.5 installation.
+It also depends on the [GOV.UK Moodle theme](https://github.com/DFE-Digital/govuk-moodle-theme) being installed, because it renders GDS-compliant output.**

 ## Activity module plugin installation